 Like fleas, springtails' average size is 1/16- to 1/8-inch-long.
-Also like fleas, springtails are wingless, medium to dark in color, reproduce rapidly and have a furcula — a forked appendage — that allows them to jump.
-Springtails thrive in moist conditions, and often enter homes in potting soil.
+Also like fleas, springtails are wingless, medium to dark in color, reproduce rapidly, and have a furcula — a forked appendage — that allows them to jump.
+Springtails thrive in moist conditions and often enter homes in potting soil.

 Black Carpet Beetle

 Measuring about 1/8 inch long as adults, black carpet beetles — not to be confused with the furniture or varied carpet beetle species — resemble fleas.
 They are tiny, oval in shape, and dark and shiny in color.
 Like fleas, they're also pervasive, difficult-to-control household pests.
-Carpet beetles thrive in the sun, and often are carried indoors on cut flowers.
-The best way to get rid of them is to vacuum frequently, since lint, hair and dead bugs are carpet-beetle food sources.
+Carpet beetles thrive in the sun and are often carried indoors on cut flowers.
+The best way to get rid of them is to vacuum frequently, since lint, hair, and dead bugs are carpet beetle food sources.

 Confused Flour Beetle

-Nymph Brown Dog Tick
+Brown Dog Tick Nymph

-When not engorged with blood, a brown dog tick is flat and just 1/8 inch long — similar to a flea.
+When not engorged with blood, brown dog ticks are flat and just 1/8 inch long — similar to fleas.
 Juvenile ticks are even smaller and more flea-like in appearance.
-When engorged with blood, ticks balloon to half an inch or so long, at which time they look nothing like fleas.
+When engorged with blood, ticks may balloon to half an inch or so long, at which time they look nothing like fleas.
 Brown dog ticks usually enter a home on a pet and lay large numbers of eggs that, when they hatch, can quickly lead to an infestation.